tomasanchez/python-project/README.md

-# python-project
+# Python Project Template

-A Templates based on Cosmic Python
+A Project Template based on Cosmic Python